-Navigating the end of a marriage or long-term relationship is one of the most stressful events we can face in life.
+Navigating the end of a marriage or long-term relationship is one of the most stressful experiences we can face in life.
 It is also is a significant financial event for all parties involved, particularly for those with complex assets or business structures.

-At a time when fear and uncertainty are running high, getting the right advice to minimise the negative financial impacts of a relationship breakdown is one of the most important steps you can take to protect your future and move forward with a positive outlook.
+Getting good advice to minimise the negative financial impacts of relationship breakdown is one of the most important decisions you can make to protect your future and move forward with a positive outlook.

 Helping you plan your financial independence

 It’s important to remember that divorce is both a legal settlement and a financial settlement.
 A lawyer will help you fight for what you want, while a financial adviser will help you work out what you want in the first place and why.

 A chat with a financial adviser can alleviate some of the stress you may be feeling about the financial aspects of separation.
 It’s about going into a settlement discussion wide-eyed, with many of the financial considerations well understood, so you can negotiate the best possible outcomes from a position of strength.